-Revenue Includes Performance Obligation Timing of Recognition Franchise agreement Margin, commission and When the Company On completion of the provision of profit share fee income satisfies its obligation to the relevant service.
-Revenue is arrange the servies to be accrued monthly and paid within provided to the customer 10 business days of month end by the supplier (Bendigo & Adelaide Bank)
+Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income On completion of the provision of the relevant service.
+Revenue is accrued monthly and paid within 10 business days of month end

 All revenue is stated net of the amount of Goods and Services Tax (GST).